լƵ

 “The campus life was amazing,” he said.
 “I had really good connections with the professors.
 They mentored me throughout the whole process.
 Being ... with my fellow students, it was a great experience.”

-While attending, Ojha became involved with The Chandler Center at SNHU, which engages and empowers students to be active citizens.
+While attending, Ojha became involved with at SNHU, which engages and empowers students to be active citizens.
 “They guided me throughout my whole college career, as far as academics, volunteer services and any other challenges that I faced,” said Ojha.

 Darvin Ojha, a 2024 Bachelor of Science in Biology graduate from SNHU.
 In addition to this program, he said the support he received from Dr. Katharine York, the department chair of Biological Sciences, was instrumental.